 These housing requirements are conditions of enrollment that must be met throughout the academic year.

 Finlandia University has developed standards and policies for student behavior for the purpose of furthering its educational objectives.
 These standards and policies support the educational mission of the university by fostering an environment conducive to student learning and personal growth and development.
 Student standards of behavior, and the procedures for dealing with unacceptable student conduct, are specified in the Finlandia University Student Handbook.
 All students are expected to acquaint themselves with the information in the handbook and the community standards established therein.
 The Student Handbook is available on the Finlandia University website.
-Students who need a hard copy may request one from the Director of Academic Success and Student Life at (906) 487-7324.
+Students who need a hard copy may request one from the Dean of Students at (906) 487-7324.

 Finnish Exchange Program

-Finlandia University students may participate in the Army ROTC program offered through Michigan Technological University in Houghton, Michigan, in accordance with provisions of a collaborative agreement.
+Finlandia University students may participate in the Air Force or Army ROTC program offered through Michigan Technological University in Houghton, Michigan, in accordance with provisions of collaborative agreements.
 Scholarships are available to qualified baccalaureate degree-seeking Finlandia University students who participate in ROTC courses.
 For information, contact the Finlandia University Office of Financial Aid at (906) 487-7240.

 Entrepreneurial and Small Business Training